MarteXcoin-documentation/Documentation/introduction/features.rst

 network shifts through a hard fork to another cryptographic hash.

-In the event of a similar computing breakthrough, a digital currency using the X11 PoW would continue to function securely unless all 11 hashes were broken simultaneously.
-Even if some of the 11 hashes were to prove unreliable, there would be adequate warning for a currency using X11 to take measures and replace the problematic hashes with other more reliable hashing algorithms.
+In the event of a similar computing breakthrough, a digital currency using the X13 PoS would continue to function securely unless all 13 hashes were broken simultaneously.
+Even if some of the 13 hashes were to prove unreliable, there would be adequate warning for a currency using X13 to take measures and replace the problematic hashes with other more reliable hashing algorithms.

-Given the speculative nature of digital currencies and their inherent uncertainties as a new field, the X11 algorithm can provide increased confidence for its users and potential investors that single-hash approaches cannot.
-Chained hashing solutions, like X11, provide increased safety and longevity for store of wealth purposes, investment diversification and hedging against risks associated with single-hash currencies plagued by SPOF (Single Point Of Failure).
+Given the speculative nature of digital currencies and their inherent uncertainties as a new field, the X13 algorithm can provide increased confidence for its users and potential investors that single-hash approaches cannot.
+Chained hashing solutions, like X13, provide increased safety and longevity for store of wealth purposes, investment diversification and hedging against risks associated with single-hash currencies plagued by SPOF (Single Point Of Failure).